Register of Companies

 The Register is supervised by a judge appointed by the President of the Provincial Court.

-In addition to the information that must be provided in accordance with the Civil Code, in the Register of Companies appears also a list with information about economic and administrative data (licences, activities, operational facilities and so forth).
+In addition to the information that must be provided in accordance with the Civil Code, in the Register of Companies appears also a list of information about economic and administrative data (licences, activities, operational facilities and so forth).

 In Italy, all the Companies have to be registered in the Register of Companies.
 The Register is computerized and publically accessible.
 It can be inspected by anyone.